 Lock all doors.
 Account for all students (call roll or make a list).
+Wait for further instructions to be announced.

 AT LUNCH BUT OUTSIDE OR AT OUTSIDE P.E.
 CLASSES:

 ALL students in this category should move to the gym or other designated areas and remain there until further notice from an administrator.